 - Federal income taxes, including your self-employment tax.
-However, you can deduct one-half of your self-employment tax on Form 1040, line 27. - Estate and gift taxes. - Taxes assessed to pay for improvements, such as paving and sewers. - Taxes on your home or personal use property. - State and local sales taxes on property purchased for use in your business.
+However, you can deduct one-half of your self-employment tax on Form 1040, line 27, (or Form 1040NR, line 27, when covered under the U.S. social security system due to an international social security agreement). - Estate and gift taxes. - Taxes assessed to pay for improvements, such as paving and sewers. - Taxes on your home or personal use property. - State and local sales taxes on property purchased for use in your business.
 Instead, treat these taxes as part of the cost of the property. - State and local sales taxes imposed on the buyer that you were required to collect and pay over to state or local governments.
 These taxes are not included in gross receipts or sales nor are they a deductible expense.
 However, if the state or local government allowed you to retain any part of the sales tax you collected, you must include that amount as income on line 6. - Other taxes and license fees not related to your business.